lazurey/showcar-ads/README.md

 This library uses custom-elements which come with the showcar-ui library.
 In order to use showcar-ads you need to include showcar-ui on your web page.

+## Features:

+* Currently only supports Doubleclick
+* Cookie consent support (for NL and IT)
+* Possibility to disable Ads (for testing purposes)
+* Ads are not displayed for AS24 dealers
+* Supports targeting
+* Support different resolutions (Responsive ads)

 ## How to include:

 To include the showcar-ads library you can use our jigsaw fragment: